 How to Copy an Array by Value in JavaScript?

 When working with arrays in JavaScript, you may find a need to create a copy of an array without modifying the original array.
-However, suppose you directly trying to assign an array to a new variable.
+However, suppose you are directly trying to assign an array to a new variable.
 In that case, it only creates a reference to the original array, which means making changes in one affects the other.
-So, how do you copy an array by value?
+So, how do you copy an array by value in JavaScript?
 In this blog, you will explore various methods to copy an array, including the difference between shallow and deep copies in JavaScript.

-Table of Contents
+Table of Contents:

 A shallow copy creates a new array but holds a reference to the objects inside it.
 In other words, if the array contains primitive values like numbers or strings, then they are fully copied.
 But if the array contains nested objects or other arrays, then only references are shared, not fully copied.
 Here are some methods to perform a shallow copy in JavaScript:

-Method 1: Using the Spread Operator
+Method 1: Copy Array in JavaScript Using Spread Operator

 Syntax: